kopoli/helm-grepint/README.md

 ### Customization

 Look into the function `grepint-set-default-config` to see how the default cases are configured.

-### TODO / Wishlist

-- Ability to swoop (i.e. retain the helm session while jumping).
-- Better documentation.
+Also look into `grepint-add-grep-config` for more details on what is required for a new grep to be defined.

 ### Function Documentation